An Arakelov-Theoretic Approach to Na\"ive Heights on Hyperelliptic Jacobians: The first na ive height

-Given $p \in A(K)$, write $p = [D - \deg(D) \infty]$ where $D$ is a reduced divisor on $C$.
-If the support of $D$ contains any Weierstrass points, replace $D$ by the divisor obtained by subtracting them off; this equates to translating $p$ by a 2-torsion point, and so will not affect the N\'eron-Tate height.
+Given a rational point $p$ of the Jacobian $\on{Jac}_C$ of $C$, write $p = [D - \deg(D) \infty]$ where $D$ is a reduced divisor on $C$ such that the coefficient of $\infty$ in $D$ is zero (such a $D$ is unique).
+If the support of $D$ contains any Weierstrass points, replace $D$ by the divisor obtained by subtracting them off.
 Let $d$ denote the degree of the resulting divisor $D$.

 Choose once and for all a pair of degree-$d$ effective divisors $\ipone$ and $\iptwo$ with disjoint support, supported on Weierstrass points away from $\infty$, such that no point in the support of $D$ is within Archimedean distance $\mu$ of any point in the support of $\ipone$ or $\iptwo$.
-The existence of such divisors is clear since there are $2g+1$ Weierstrass points away from $\infty$ and reduced divisors have degree $g$.
+The existence of such divisors is clear since there are $2g+1$ Weierstrass points away from $\infty$ and reduced divisors have degree at most $g$.